 It’s that time of year again when workers have to review and are able to modify their employer sponsored health care insurance and other “fringe” benefits.
 Unfortunately as I reviewed my health care benefits it seems that my employer is providing less (like excluding Chiropractic benefits) but raising premiums, co-pays and deductibles – which was justified due to health care reform and the rising costs of health insurance, and staying “in-line” with the market average.
 The premium I pay for my families health coverage has gone up by 16%, the deductible up by 15% and the co-pays up by a whopping 25%!

 However, it looks like I am not the only one suffering with Hewitt Associates, a human resources consulting firm, estimating workers will pay more than $4,000 next year in out-of-pocket health care costs and premium shares this year.
-That’s a 10 percent increase over last year and more than triple the average amount workers paid in 2001.
+That’s a 10 percent increase over last year and more than triple the average amount workers paid a decade ago.
 Yet the average worker salary increased less than 2 percent this year, Hewitt estimated.

 This makes reviewing your health care choices and the use of a Flexible spending account even more important this year.
 While the choices and financial impacts can be dizzying, there are some simple and key items to consider that could reduce your cost of health insurance and/or ensure you are adequately covered.